dsillman2000/dsillman2000.github.io/docs/_posts/2024-11-22-yamlextras.md

 ```

 Nice!
 Now we can import YAML files from other YAML files.
 There's more to be done, though.
 In the next post, I'll talk
-about making this `!import` tag work with the YAML merge key "<<".
+about making this `!import` tag work with the YAML merge key "&lt;&lt;".
 Stay tuned!